mddazure/ipv6-over-vpn-nva/README.md

 User Defined Routes on the subnets in both VNETs direct traffic for the remote VNET's IPv4 and IPv6 address space to the local router's LAN interface.

-Dynamic routing using Azure Route Server is not possible as ARS does not support IPv6.
+Dynamic routing leveraging Azure Route Server is not possible, as ARS does not support IPv6.

 # Testing
 Connect to vm1 from bastion1: